photobooth-app/photobooth-app/README.md

 ## 😍 Features

-📷 Capture stills, animated gif, collages and even 📹 videos!
+📷 Capture stills, animated gif, collages, 🪃 boomerangs and 3d wigglegrams!
 🫶 Supports DSLR, Raspberry Pi cameras and webcameras
-🎉 Camera live preview with shortest delay as possible, permanent video live view in background
+🎉 Live preview during countdown and on the home screen
 🛫 Optimized for speed, highly response UI
-🫶 Several camera backends supported for high quality stills and livestream
+🫶 Combine multiple cameras, dedicate one for high quality stills and another one for the livestream
-💡 Countdown animation using customizable WLED module
+💡 Integrates with WLED to signal countdown using LED rings
-🤝 Linux 🐧, Raspberry Pi 🍓 and Windows 🪟 platforms supported
+🤝 Linux, Raspberry Pi and Windows platforms supported
 🔓 Open-source, non-restrictive MIT license

 [![photobooth-app screenshot of the frontpage](https://raw.githubusercontent.com/photobooth-app/photobooth-app/main/assets/screenshots/frontpage.png)](https://photobooth-app.org/screenshots/)